 The UF Advancement Digital Communications team supports your email needs by consulting on email development and design best practices.
-Consider the following to guide your graphic designer or developer:
+Consider the following to guide your team as they prepare your email’s graphics:

 - The overwhelming majority of emails are being viewed on mobile.
 Consider your layout and how images and content shift on smaller screens.

 - In general, it’s best to avoid image-only emails as they aren’t necessarily downloaded by email servers.

 - Please use alt text for all images to improve audience accessibility.

 - Reserve underlining for linked text only as rule of thumb.

 - Consider the age of your target audience when selecting colors and text sizes.

 Please contact Tonya Gibbs, digital communications manager, for a consultation on email design or with any email programming/coding questions.

 We ask that project sponsors work with their respective communications team for email headers, footers and/or videos/animations.
 Part of the email request process involves uploading these materials to the Advancement project management system.

 When working with content, our development team considers many aspects before sending back a layout for approval.